NY Spine Medicine

 The procedure will be performed under x-ray-guidance (fluoroscopy) to verify accurate positioning of the discectomy probe.

-Discectomy probe removes disc tissue, which may relieve painful pressure on the surrounding nerves.
+The discectomy probe removes disc tissue, which may relieve painful pressure on the surrounding nerves.

 The procedure generally takes 15 minutes to an hour.